 A Story of Strength and Support: Michael Barton’s Journey

-Michael Barton is a British 30+ bronze medallist in Judo, a data analyst, TEDx speaker, author—and he’s Autistic.
-Michael’s story is a powerful example of what can happen when structured support meets perseverance and self-awareness.
-Diagnosed with PDD-NOS at age two and non-verbal until three, he’s faced a lifetime of misunderstanding—but never let that define him.
-From being bullied at school to founding his own university Judo club, Michael’s journey challenges assumptions about what Autistic people can achieve in sport, and in life.
-He’s also a vocal advocate for Autism acceptance and accessible communication.
-You may know him from his TEDx talk, his appearances at Autism shows across the UK, or his books like “It’s Raining Cats and Dogs” and “A Different Kettle of Fish”.
-Now, as an accomplished athlete and public speaker, he continues to break new ground—showing that success doesn’t come from fitting in, but from being understood.
+Michael Barton is a British 30+ bronze medallist in Judo, data analyst, TEDx speaker, author, and autistic advocate.
+Diagnosed with PDD-NOS at age two and non-verbal until three, he has faced a lifetime of misunderstanding—but never let it define him.
+From being bullied at school to founding his own Judo club, Michael challenges assumptions about what autistic people can achieve.
+A vocal advocate for autism acceptance, he’s known for his TEDx talk, appearances at autism events, and books like It’s Raining Cats and Dogs and A Different Kettle of Fish.
+Now, as an accomplished athlete and speaker, he proves that success comes not from fitting in, but from being understood.

 Michael Barton, TEDx Oxford